Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging-backing-custom-policy.markdown

 ---
 type: post122
-title:  Backing-up Files With a Custom Policy
+title:  Backing Up Files With a Custom Policy
-categories: XAP122ADM
+categories: XAP122ADM, OSS
 parent: logging-overview.html
 weight: 500
 ---

 {{% ssummary %}}{{% /ssummary %}}

-A backup-policy can be configured to backup files.
+A backup policy can be configured to back up files.
 By default a `NullBackupPolicy` is configured, which does nothing.
-It can be replaced by a `DeleteBackupPolicy` to keep a backup of files for a specified period.
+It can be replaced by a `DeleteBackupPolicy` to keep a backup of files for a specified period of time.
 The `BackupPolicy` interface allows custom implementations to be plugged-in.

 # Null Backup Policy